procedure1/AutoBS/README.md

 ## JSON Beatmap File Output

 You can output a generated map to a JSON beatmap file.
 This file will contain all standard and all generated features including 360 rotation events, arcs, chains, lighting events, and walls (and attempts customData but not really tested).
 The output file can be in v2, v3, or v4 format (no matter what the starting format was).
-The output file will be placed in the same folder as the original beatmap.
+The output file(s) will be placed in the same folder as the original beatmap.

 NOTE: v2 maps will not have arcs, chains or `Mapping Extensions` walls added.